mimecorg/launchui-packager/README.md

 - `name`: Name of the application to package.
 - `version`: Version of the application to package.
 - `entry`: Path of the entry script of the application.
 It will be copied to `app/main.js` inside the package.

+### Optional

 - `out`: Path of the output directory where the package is created.
-It must exist prior to calling `packager()`.

-### Optional
+The default value is the current directory.
 - `platform`: The platform of the package.
 The default value is `process.platform`.
 - `arch`: The architecture of the package.
 The default value is `process.arch`.
 - `overwrite`: If set to `true`, an already existing output directory and/or ZIP package will be replaced.
 The default value is `false`.